Brian Patterson, MD, MPH

 Current Research Interests

-+ Brian Patterson selected as the April 2019 AGEM Author Spotlight.
-He was highlighted for his recent research and ongoing efforts to apply informatics-based approaches to generate actionable insights to improve emergency care for older adults.
+- April 2019 Academy of Geriatric Emergency Medicine (AGEM) Author Spotlight.
+Dr. Patterson was highlighted for his research and ongoing efforts to apply informatics-based approaches to generate actionable insights to improve emergency care for older adults.

 • AHRQ R18 (2018-2022): Collaborator